RogerZhangHS/Post-Bukkit-Translation/What_to_do_post-Bukkit.md

 Switch to Glowstone
 Project has been around for a long time, actually pretty up to date.
-Missing very large portions of functionality, such as W-Gen, Generally out of date with Minecraft¡¯s newer features because it is an independent from-scratch re-implementation of Minecraft¡¯s mechanics (MAJOR)
+Missing very large portions of functionality, such as W-Gen, Generally out of date with Minecraftâ€™s newer features because it is an independent from-scratch re-implementation of Minecraftâ€™s mechanics (MAJOR)
 Can use Bukkit API (PLUS)
 Includes Bukkit API.
 Possible License restrictions/issues (MAJOR) Cannot combine with Forge mods (MAJOR)